 Christmas is when Christians celebrate the birth of Jesus, the Son of God.
 Historically, the first Christians did have to wait for what felt like an eternity.
 As Jews, they’d grown up hearing the prophecies of the messiah — ancient texts passed down from generation to generation for hundreds of years.
 Through centuries of oppression under foreign rulers, they waited and hoped for the day a savior would be born to deliver them.
 They waited and waited and waited, and then Jesus was born in a humble animal stable about 2,000 years ago.

-But when Jesus rose from the dead and showed Himself, flesh and bone, to hundreds of people, His followers began to look to the ancient prophecies for answers.
+But when Jesus rose from the dead and showed himself, flesh and bone, to hundreds of people, his followers began to look to the ancient prophecies for answers.
 They discovered that God had sent the messiah — that the ancient prophecies actually made more sense now.
-Instead of requiring the messiah to match the mold of a military ruler, they trusted God’s wisdom in having the true savior conquer evil through humble, sacrificial death.
+Instead of requiring the messiah to match the mold of a military ruler, they trusted God’s wisdom in having the true savior conquer evil through his humble, sacrificial death.

 1. Virgin birth foretold